OWASP/www-policy/operational/branding.md

 layout: col-document
 document: Rules of Procedure
 tags: Rules of Procedure
-notice: 2020-09-09
+notice: 2020-12-02
 ---

-{% include review-complete.html %}

 Please note, this page is supplemental to the [OWASP Foundation OWASP Word Mark and Logo Usage Guidelines](/www-policy/operational/mark-usage-guidelines).
 Usage requirements therein include:

-- No misrepresentation as to meaning
+- No misrepresentation as to the meaning
 - Do not disparage
 - Notice symbols
 - Attribution